 Surfing in Maine

 Maine is well-known as a user-friendly surfing destination, with many miles of easily accessible sandy beaches.
-From Long Sands Beach in York to the legendary Ogunquit Beach to the beaches of Wells, Kennebunk, Old Orchard Beach and Portland, you’ll find great surfing waves and very likely the company of other surfers out on the water enjoying the sport.
+From Long Sands Beach in York, to the legendary Ogunquit Beach, to the beaches of Wells, Kennebunk, Old Orchard Beach and Portland, you’ll find great surfing waves and very likely the company of other surfers.

-A new twist to the sport of surfing are stand-up paddle boards, which are bigger, thicker and wider than a regular surfboard, making them more buoyant.
-Stand-up paddle boards are another great way to explore both the ocean waves and our inland lakes.
-Equipped with a paddle you stand atop the board for a great head to toe workout.
+Stand-up paddle boards are the new twist to the sport of surfing.
+They are bigger, thicker and wider than a regular surfboard, making them more buoyant.
+Stand-up paddle boards are another great way to explore both the state's ocean waves and inland lakes.